 For details on a specific method, including syntax and examples, click on the link to the method's reference page.

-mongo client-side field level encryption methods
+mongosh client-side field level encryption methods

 require a database connection with client-side field level encryption